rcrowther/django-static_models/README.md

 g.obj_delete() can be used in the same way on post_delete, but be careful if you want to share the static pages, that you do not delete data expected elsewhere.

-## Serving files
-The generated pages will have correct internal links ie. for resources like CSS or image links.

-### As true static
-One way to use the pages is to transfer the filetree to /static and let the static server take over.
-This is super-cool deployment.

-There is an issue or two with this.
-For security reasons, Django storage devices will refuse to write pages into the /static directory.
-So I'm not overriding, even for maintenance work.
-You need to transfer the files by hand, or make some external dev automation.

-Also, the Django dev server will not recognise pages that do not have an 'htm'/'html' extension.
-It will serve them as data streams.
-The generator allows you to put an 'html' extension on pages, but then URL links to the page will fail.
-There are all sorts of server/link fixes, or you may not care about dev viewing.
-If you are interested in this approach, you'll need to look at your server configuration.

-### Through Django URL config
-Another way to serve pages is to use Django URL configuration.
-This has the disadvantage of not being as clean as fully static pages, and some Django must remain.
-The advantage is you can configure URLs as you wish, and integrate with other Django using a similar API to dynamic page building.
-Put this (or something similar) in ''urls.py',

-    from django.conf import settings
-    from static_models.views import StaticView
-        ...
-    path('site/<path:path>/', StaticView.as_view(path_root= settings.MEDIA_ROOT + '/site/'), name='site-detail'),

-This code uses MEDIA_ROOT.
-StaticView has no opinion on the pathstyle.

-The URL config above uses a 'path' for URL segment capture.
-That means it will serve any file generated through this app using the default config.
-For fine-grained URLs, StaticView also accepts 'pk' and 'slug' segment catures.

-You can define path_root using a custom class declaration, With that you can configure fancy URL resolution/HTTP responses etc. e.g.

-    from django.conf import settings
-    from static_models.views import StaticView

-    class ArticleStaticView(StaticView):
-        path_root = settings.MEDIA_ROOT + '/site/article/'
-        ...

-And in ''urls.py',

-    from article.views import ArticleStaticView
-        ...
-        path('image2/<int:pk>/', ArticleStaticView.as_view(), name='image2-detail'),

 ## Alternatives
 You could use some outside tool to grab pages directly from the server, in the same way a web-cache like Squid works.